11 Indirect Connections

 - In the same way, the length of the shortest cycle in a graph with cycles is called the graph girth (Buckley and Harary 1990, 10).
 For a graph with a single cycle, the circumference is always equal to the girth.

-9.7 Walks and Trails
+11.7 Walks and Trails

 Not every sequence of nodes and edges that begins with one node and ends in another counts as a proper graph-theoretic path between two nodes.

-Arbitrary sequences of nodes and edges that begin with one node and end in another node but that feature both repeated nodes and edges along the way are called walks.
+Arbitrary sequences of nodes and edges that begin with one node and end in another node, but that feature both repeated nodes and edges along the way, are called walks.
 If a walk begins and ends in the same node (like a cycle) then it is called a closed walk, otherwise, if a walk has different source and destination nodes, it is called an open walk (Buckley and Harary 1990, 10).
 The same distinction applies to trails.
 Note that a closed trail is the same as a cycle.

-Walks, trails, and paths, form a hierarchy of increasingly less restricted “travels” from one node to another via edges in a graph (Borgatti 2005).
-Walks are the least restricted (they can include both repeated nodes and edges) and paths are the most restricted (they cannot include repeated nodes, which by implication also means they can’t include repeated links).
+Walks, trails, and paths form a hierarchy of increasingly less restricted “travels” from one node to another via edges in a graph (Borgatti 2005).
+Walks are the least restricted (they can include both repeated nodes and edges), and paths are the most restricted (they cannot include repeated nodes, which by implication also means they can’t include repeated links).
 Trails are in between.
-They are forbidden from repeating edges but can use multiple nodes more than once.
+They are forbidden from repeating edges, but can use multiple nodes more than once.

-9.7.1 Keeping Walks and Trails Apart
+11.7.1 Keeping Walks and Trails Apart

-In this way, viruses are very much like (good old fashioned paper and coin) money even though you may not have thought of that connection before.
-If you buy something with a dollar, and the person you gave the dollar to buys something with it, the dollar can come back to you after flowing through the network for a while, so money also travels through networks via walks because it can repeat both nodes and edges.
+These considerations lead us to conclude that viruses form transmission chains in social networks that look like walks: they repeat both nodes and edges.
+In this way, viruses are very much like (good old-fashioned paper and coin) money even though you may not have thought of that connection before.
+If you buy something with a dollar, and the person you gave the dollar to buys something with it, the dollar can come back to you after flowing through the network for a while.
+Money also travels through networks via walks because it can repeat both nodes and edges.

-9.7.2 Milgram’s Small World Experiment
+11.7.2 Milgram’s Small World Experiment

 So the differences between the ways viruses and gossip travel via social networks should help you keep walks and trails apart.